Trump and Barr had 'contentious' White House meeting this week, source says - KTVZ

 The interview had caused his boss to erupt, multiple people familiar with his reaction said.

-The Justice Department seemed to try and claw back the damage, issuing a statement Tuesday hours after Barr’s comments to The Associated Press claiming it had not concluded its election fraud investigation and therefore not “announced an affirmative finding of no fraud in the election.”
+But on Tuesday, hours after the attorney general’s comments to The Associated Press, a spokesman seemed to try and claw back the damage, issuing a statement claiming the department had not concluded its election fraud investigation and therefore not “announced an affirmative finding of no fraud in the election.”

-“The department will continue to receive and vigorously pursue all specific and credible allegations of fraud as expeditiously as possible,” said a Justice Department spokesperson who did not speak on the record.
+“The department will continue to receive and vigorously pursue all specific and credible allegations of fraud as expeditiously as possible,” said the Justice Department spokesperson who did not speak on the record.

 ABC News first reported the tense White House meeting.